I rolled over in bed and now I feel Dizzy!

 Normally, the fluid moves as your head moves.
 There’s a sensor switch at one end of each loop that gets deflected by the moving fluid.
 This gives you information about head motion.
 Like a 3 dimensional motion sensor in your phone.

-But the other end of the loop connects to chamber.
+But the other end of the loop connects to a chamber.

 And in that chamber exist tiny little salt crystals that are stuck to a gel like pad.